Megan MilksDevelopmental editor

-Dr. Megan Milks is a developmental editor at Ideas on Fire, where they help interdisciplinary scholars strengthen their arguments and make complex ideas accessible to diverse readers.
+Dr. Megan Milks (they/them) is a developmental editor at Ideas on Fire, where they help interdisciplinary scholars strengthen their arguments and make complex ideas accessible to diverse readers.

 Megan has more than a decade of experience editing and writing for academic and general audiences.
 Their areas of expertise include gender and sexuality studies (with particular interests in queer, trans, and asexuality studies); literary studies; visual studies and art history; disability studies; and media and culture.